-Position Responsibility Director of Emergency Management Coordinate the implementation of the Continuity Plan and initiate appropriate notifications to internal and external contacts.
-Work closely with the Reconstitution Manager to ensure a smooth transition from continuity operations to reconstitution operations.
-The Director of Emergency Management serves as the Continuity Coordin Continuity Coordinator The Director of Emergency Management serves as the Continuity Coordinator and is expected to: Coordinate the implementation of the Continuity Plan and initiate appropriate notifications to internal and external contacts.
+Position Responsibility Director of Emergency Coordinate the implementation of the Continuity Plan and initiate appropriate notifications to internal and external contacts.
+Management Work closely with the Reconstitution Manager to ensure a smooth transition from continuity operations to reconstitution operations.
+Continuity Coordinator The Director of Emergency Management serves as the Continuity Coordinator and is expected to: Coordinate the implementation of the Continuity Plan and initiate appropriate notifications to internal and external contacts.
 Facilitate communication between the CIMT and Departmental Continuity Team leads; and Work closely with the Reconstitution Manager to ensure a smooth transition from continuity operations to reconstitution operations.
 Critical Incident Management Team Be prepared to deploy and support the performance of agency MEFs in the event of a Continuity Plan implementation.
 Ensure that family members are prepared for and taken care of in an emergency situation.
 Senior Vice President for Operations and State Government Relations Coordinate and oversee the reconstitution process.
 Ensure that the primary facility can support the performance of MEFs Develop a time-phased plan to ensure that functions are restored in a manner which minimizes downtime.
 Work closely with the Continuity Coordinator to ensure a smooth transition from continuity operations to reconstitution operations.
 UVA Employees and Faculty Monitor agency communications for guidance or instructions during the event.
 Know and understand their roles in a continuity environment.
 Ensure that family members are prepared for and taken care of in an emergency situation.
-External Organizations (Such as Contractor and/or Vendor Support Staff) Monitor agency communications for guidance or instruction event.
-Know and understand their roles in a continuity environment
+External Organizations (Such as Contractor and/or Vendor Support Staff) Monitor agency communications for guidance or instructions during the event.
+Know and understand their roles in a continuity environment delegations of authority in Table 5, Delegations of Authority.

+·

+•

-DELEGATIONS OF AUTHORITY Generally, pre-determined delegations of authority will take effect when normal operations are disrupted and terminate when these have resumed.
-The University of Virginia has identified the delegations of authority in Table 5, Delegations of Authority.
+DELEGATIONS OF AUTHORITY

+Generally, pre-determined delegations of authority will take effect when normal operations are disrupted and terminate when these have resumed.
+The University of Virginia has identified the